Explore Creditor Remedies with Our Minnesota Bankruptcy Attorneys

 Chapter 7 Bankruptcy

-Chapter 7 bankruptcy is the most severe type of bankruptcy and can be used by all individuals and businesses.
-All unsecured debts are terminated, and are paid if any money remains after secured creditors are paid and after various exemptions permitted by law are claimed by debtors.
+Chapter 7 bankruptcy stands as the most comprehensive form, applicable to both individuals and businesses.
+All unsecured debts are terminated, and any remaining funds are distributed after secured creditors are paid and legal exemptions are claimed by debtors.

 Chapter 13 Bankruptcy

 Chapter 13 bankruptcy delays and reduces payments to creditors over time.
 This option is commonly chosen by wage earners and small businesses, utilizing a Chapter 13 Plan for individual reorganization.
 Chapter 11 is reserved for larger businesses, resembling Chapter 13 but with additional requirements.

 Creditors’ Actions: Objecting to Discharge and Commencing an Adversary Proceeding

 It’s important to be aware that creditors have the right to object to the discharge of debts in both Chapter 7 and Chapter 13 bankruptcies.
 Creditors may raise objections if they believe the debtor has engaged in fraudulent activities or has not fulfilled their obligations under the bankruptcy process.